 What is the difference between a coffin and a casket?

-The difference is basically one of design.
+The difference between coffins and caskets is essentially one of design.
 Coffins are tapered at the head and foot and wide at the shoulders.
-Caskets are rectangular in shape and are usually constructed of high quality timbers and feature a high standard of craftsmanship.
+Caskets are rectangular in shape and are usually constructed of high-quality timbers and feature a high standard of craftsmanship.

-The decision to select a coffin or casket is made by the family according to their personal/financial preference.
+The decision to select a coffin or casket is made by the family of the deceased according to their personal/financial preferences.
 Many people regard the coffin or casket as an important tribute to the deceased and select these with care.